syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-GCP-App-Engine.md

 ```
 ![Navigate to the publish folder](GCP_Images/Navigate_Publish_Folder.png)

-Step 3: Add the app.yaml and Dockerfile files to the publish folder with the following contents.
+Step 3: Add the app.yaml file to the publish folder with the following contents.
 ```
 $ cat <<EOT >> app.yaml
 env: flex